 - Disseminated intravascular coagulation in which small blood clots cut off blood supply to the organs

 - Septic shock

-Bleeding into the adrenal glands causes adrenal crisis, in which enough adrenal hormones are not produced.
-This leads to symptoms such as:
+Bleeding into the adrenal glands causes not enough adrenal hormones to be produced.
+This is called adrenal crisis, and it leads to symptoms such as:

 - Dizziness, weakness

 The health care provider will perform a physical exam and ask about your symptoms.